 Mr. Craig was born and raised in Alaska, is a shareholder of Cook Inlet Region Inc, (one of the 11 Alaskan Native Corporations established by Congress Under the Alaskan Native Claims Settlement Act of 1971), and is of Inupiat Eskimo heritage.
 He earned a BA degree from the University of Alaska and an MBA from UCLA Anderson.
 Mr. Craig is chairman of the board of the Price Center for Entrepreneurial studies at UCLA and also serves on the boards of Junior Achievement of Southern California and the Weingart Center, the western U.S.'s largest homeless shelter.
 Previously, Mr. Craig served on the board of directors of the Minority Business Roundtable in Washington, D.C. and on Sempra Energy's Community Advisory Council.

-James B. Freedman is a co-founder of Intrepid Investments Bankers, LLC.
-Previously, he was founder and managing director of Barrington Associates Investment Bankers which was acquired by Wells Fargo in 2006.
-Mr. Freedman has over 27 years of investment banking and corporate finance experience and is an expert on the financial aspects of corporate strategy.
-Since founding Barrington Associates in 1982, he has advised over 500 middle-market companies in corporate finance, mergers and acquisitions, corporate valuation and strategic decisions.
-He acted as principal financial advisor in corporate finance and merger and acquisition transactions ranging in value from $20 million to $1 billion, including the acquisition of the Los Angeles Kings Hockey team, the sale of Applause, Inc., Encore Video, Roundhouse Products, and OnStaff, and the recapitalization of RSI Home Products, Inc., Halex Products, and L. Powell Company.
-Before founding Barrington Associates, Mr. Freedman was vice president at the Foothill Group, Inc., a publicly held commercial finance and equipment leasing company, where he was in charge of corporate development and the commercial lending division for California.
+James B. Freedman is Chairman and Managing Director of Intrepid Investment Bankers LLC.
+He has more than 30 years of investment banking and corporate finance experience and is an expert on the financial aspects of corporate strategy.
+Since founding Barrington Associates (the predecessor firm to Intrepid) in 1982, which was subsequently sold to Wells Fargo in 2006, he has advised over 500 middle-market companies in the area of corporate finance, mergers and acquisitions, corporate valuation and strategic decisions.
+Mr. Freedman has acted as the principal financial advisor in numerous corporate finance and merger and acquisition transactions ranging in value from $20 million to $1 billion, including the acquisition of the Los Angeles Kings Hockey Team, the sale of Applause, Inc., Encore Video, Roundhouse Products, and OnStaff, and the recapitalization of RSI Home Products, Inc., Halex Products, and L. Powell Company.

 Tom Georgis is senior vice president of development at Solar Reserve where he leads the company's efforts to develop large-scale solar thermal and photovoltaic energy projects in the Americas and Asia.
 He manages SolarReserve' project development portfolio of over 3000 MWs in the United States and is leading the company's expansion into China, Australia, and Latin America.
 Mr. Georgis has over 20 years of development and operational experience in the energy, technology, and government service sectors, holding several senior management positions, most recently as Managing Director of International at GlobalTec Solutions, a privately held technology company where he was responsible for all aspects of the company's international expansion.
 Mr. Georgis was a Principal and Managing Director at Exodus Energy LLC a Houston based privately held power and natural gas firm.
 While at Exodus, Mr. Georgis focused on the development and acquisition of energy assets, acting as lead developer on several multi-million dollar innovative technology energy facilities including natural gas storage, offshore LNG regasification, and petroleum coke gasification.
 Previously, Mr. Georgis was a manager at Enron Corp. where he was responsible for developing and structuring energy asset projects internationally; negotiating and closing over 500 MW of power generation agreements.
 Mr. Georgis's experience includes structuring transactions for energy and infrastructure projects, negotiating with lenders, and advising investors in all aspects of energy project acquisition and project development including: storage and transportation capacity sales, gas and alternative fuel power generation, natural gas pipeline arrangements, and power purchase agreements.
 Mr. Georgis also served nine years as a Naval Special Warfare Officer in the United States Navy.
 Mr. Georgis graduated from Northwestern University with a Bachelor's of Arts degree in International Studies and obtained a Master's of Business Administration degree from the Anderson School at the University of California Los Angeles.